Lebanon Valley College

 LVC intentionally embraces the differences between human beings.
 As a community of Inclusive Excellence, the College affirms the values by which it seeks to live.
 The Valley strives to sustain its core values of understanding, inclusiveness, civility, diversity, and service to others.

 LVC offers more than 90 organizations, most of which are student-led and -run.
 They range from music and theatre groups to sororities and fraternities.
 There are also pre-professional, political, athletic, recreational, religious, language-focused, and service-related groups.
 Many students join or lead multiple activities or groups.

 Leadership development is an important part of the College’s co-curriculum.
-Student representatives are voting members of every primary campus committee, including the College’s Board of Trustees, and students serve on all upper-level administrative search committees.
-They attend leadership symposia and events, including at the NCAA National Convention and on the Gettysburg battlefields.
+Undergraduate representatives act as voting members of every primary campus committee, and students serve on all upper-level administrative search committees.
+They attend leadership symposia and enrich their experience at such events as the NCAA National Convention and the Gettysburg battlefields.

 As per a decades-old tradition at LVC, two students serve as active, voting members of the Board of Trustees each year.
 They attend all full board meetings and serve on 2–3 board sub-committees, often within their area of interest or study.